liferay/liferay-docs/discover/portal/articles/130-forms/01-creating-forms.markdown

 Next learn how to view the form entries.
 Since there aren't any yet, fill out and submit the form a few times.

-Now you know the basics of creating and managing forms in Liferay.
-But this presentation didn't do the Forms application justice.
+Now you know the basics of creating and managing forms in Liferay, but this presentation didn't do the Forms application justice.
 It's much more powerful than hinted at here.
-Read the next article to see what the Forms app can do for your more advanced form buiding needs.
+The remaining articles in this section will get you immersed in more advanced form building features.